 GET OUT AND ABOUT

-Many towns in Sweden have organised night-time patrols – check with your local authority or school, or search online.
+Many towns in Sweden have organised night-time patrols – check with your local authority or your child’s school, or search online.
 But you don’t have to be part of an association to take a walk around town.
-The more adults who are out and about in the evenings, the better.
+The more adults who are out and about in the evening, the better.

 TALK TO OTHER PARENTS

-TAKE INSPIRATION FROM OTHER PEOPLE’S INITIATIVES
+TAKE INSPIRATION FROM OTHERS

-MAKE USE OF IQ’S TIPS AND EXPERTISE
+TIPS AND EXPERTISE FROM IQ